-ACKNOWLEDGMENTS.
-We thank Pamela B. Pesenti for her gift in establishing the John G. Braun Professorship, which supported this research, and Philips for providing equipment used in the experiments.
-The research progress has been presented and discussed at several meetings, including the International Conference on Complexity in Acute Illness of the Society for Complexity in Acute Illness (SCAI).
+We thank Pamela B. Pesenti for her gift in establishing the John G Braun Professorship, which supported this research, and Philips for providing equipment used in the experiments.
+The theoretical aspects of this work and the connections with other complex systems challenges were supported in part by AFOSR and NSF.
+Preliminary exploration in this research direction was funded by Pfizer, NIH (R01 GM078992), and the Institute of Collaborative Biotechnologies (ARO W911NF-09-D-0001).
+The research progress has been presented and discussed at several meetings, including the International Conference on Complexity in Acute Illness (ICCAI) of the Society for Complexity in Acute Illness (SCAI).
 Comments from many SCAI members greatly influenced this paper.
-We also thank the athletes who were the subjects for this study.
-The theoretical aspects of this work and the connections with other complex systems challenges were supported in part by Air Force Office of Scientific Research and National Science Foundation.
-Preliminary exploration in this research direction was funded by Pfizer, National Institutes of Health (R01 GM078992), and the Institute of Collaborative Biotechnologies (ARO W911NF-09-D-0001).
+We would also like to thank the athletes who were the subjects for this study.